bloodbee/website/content/posts/2020-05-15-summary-of-6-months-of-professional-masters-degree.md

 This work was essentially *research and development* because I was the only one in the startup with some knowledge in AI and machine learning, thanks to EPITECH.

 Because of Covid-19, the company was shut down for several months.
-I felt the need to change and find a new company where I could grow.
+I felt the need to change and find a new company where I could grow. <i class="color-warning fas fa-frown"></i>

 #### Fullstack & Lead Dev